 Honey is an amazing medicine that people have been using since ancient times as a medicinal and food item.
 There have also been uses of it in traditional medical practices such as Ayurveda.
 In Ayurveda, honey benefits in the treatment of various clinical conditions ranging from wound healing to cancer.

 Honey is a by-product of the nectar (juice) of flowers collected by the bee, which is made through the dehydration process inside the beehive.
-The chemical composition of honey is complex which varies depending on the natural source.
+The chemical composition of honey is complex and varies depending on the natural source.

 There is no doubt that honey has many health benefits with diverse roles in life such as enhancing digestion, benefiting the skin, improving voice quality, promoting heart health, easy digestion, and providing nourishment to the eyes.